Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 Introduction

-However, looking beyond the model itself, the cross entropy loss function has had a memory problem that has quietly crept up with a recent trend in LLM development, Large Vocabulary sizes.
+Whilst working on pretraining SabiYarn in 2025, I came across a really interesting paper by a team at Apple called “Cut Your Losses In Large-Vocabulary Language Models”, they had a very interesting proposition - the cross entropy loss function has had a memory problem that has quietly crept up with a recent trend in LLM development, Large Vocabulary sizes.

 A bit on Cross Entropy

 Cross Entropy originates from information theory, and is a function that measures the difference between two probability distributions.
-In Machine Learning, the Cross Entropy Loss function is used in calculating the loss between the model’s predicted probabilities and the dataset’s true value.
+In Machine Learning, the Cross Entropy Loss function is used in calculating the loss between a model’s predicted probabilities and the dataset’s true value.

-LLM Training
+LLM Pretraining

-Large language models are trained by autoregressively predicting the next token in a corpus, this corpus could vary from the entire internet, scientific texts and literature, textbooks etc in large scale pretraining, to smaller datasets on specific niches or domains(as in finetuning).
+Large language models are trained by autoregressively predicting the next token in a dataset, this dataset could vary from the entire internet, scientific texts and literature, textbooks etc in large scale pretraining, to smaller datasets on specific niches or domains as in model fine-tuning.

 Given a sequence with N-1 tokens, a large language model can be defined as :

-Thus, we could say a large language model parameterizes a probability distribution over all possible tokens in it’s vocabulary. this probability distribution is used to decide the next token in the sequence.
+\[ P(x) = \prod_{i=1}^{N} P(x_i | x_1 \ldots x_{i-1}) \]That is, a large language model parameterizes a probability distribution over all possible tokens in it’s vocabulary.
+This probability distribution is used to predict the next token in a sequence.

-\[ E = f(x1 . . . xi−1) \]
+\[ E = f(x1 . . . xi−1) \]where

 These embeddings are then fed as inputs to the classifier layer C⊤ to produce unnormalized Log Probabilities (Logits)

-These logits are then converted to a probability distribution over all the tokens in the model’s vocabulary (V), using the softmax activation function and taken as the model’s prediction for the next token.
+\[ logits = C^\top f(x_1 \ldots x_{i-1}) \]These logits are then converted to a probability distribution over all the tokens in the model’s vocabulary (V), using the softmax function and the result taken as the model’s prediction for the next token.

-where vk = Logits for the desired class
+\[ \text{softmax}_k(\mathbf{v}) = \frac{\exp(v_k)}{\sum_j \exp(v_j)} \]where vk = Logits for the desired class

-vj = Logits for all indices j in the model’s Vocabulary (V)
+vj = Logits for all indices j in the model’s vocabulary (V)

 The output of the softmax activation function is our desired probability distribution, and is used in generating the next token in inference or calculating the loss score during training.